Difference Between Pulled Muscle and Pinched Nerve

 while moving or utilizing muscle are all symptoms of a pulled muscle.
 Muscle discomfort can also be managed using foam rollers (which assist decrease pain), massages, and heat treatment.

 If you have a pulled muscle, rest the muscle first, then ice the injury for 20 minutes per hour.
-To minimize swelling, elevate the injured muscle and wrap it in an elastic bandage.
+Elevate the injured muscle and wrap it in an elastic bandage to minimise swelling.

 You can apply heat to the afflicted region after a few days.